Post-Incorporation Compliances under Companies ACT 2013

 Opening of a Bank Account by the Company in its Name

-The company should also open a bank account in the name of the company as it is a registered legal entity and also has a separate legal standing before the eyes of the law.
-The company should open a current account in the name of the company and should be using the following documents as per the KYC Norms of RBI:
+The company should also open a bank account in the name of the company, as it is a registered legal entity and also has a separate legal standing before the eyes of the law.
+The company should open a current account in the name of the company and should use the following documents as per the KYC Norms of the RBI:

 – The self-attested copies of the Certificate of Incorporation or Registration and Memorandum & Articles of Association of the company,